sanxing-chen/Academic-Web/docs/index.md

 <img src="./img/uva.jpg" alt="img" id="myimg" style="float:right;border-radius: 0 12% 0 0;transition: width 0.5s;opacity: 0.8;">

-I'm a first-year master student in computer science at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science), where I work with Prof. [Yangfeng Ji](http://yangfengji.net).
+I'm a first-year master student in computer science at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science), where I work with Prof. [Yangfeng Ji](http://yangfengji.net) in natural language processing (NLP).

-My long-term research interest lies primarily in helping computers to learn natural languages like humans.
+My long-term research interest lies primarily in helping computers to learn natural languages ​​like in the way humans do.
-Language is the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) for bridging different forms of knowledge.
+Language is the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) which bridges different forms of knowledge.
 But, by itself, it doesn't necessarily contain sufficient information.
-That's why I'm currently focusing on grounded language learning, especially in finding intuitive algorithms to connect language with the world.
+That's why I'm currently focusing on grounded language learning, especially in finding intuitive algorithms to connect languages with various worlds.

-Previously, I had experiences in a few natural language processing applications.
+I was lucky to be exposed to a few NLP research studies early at college.
 For instance, I have been working on domain adaptation for machine translation with Prof. [Xiaohui Ji](https://www.researchgate.net/scientific-contributions/69798625_Xiaohui_Ji).
-And I have luckily interned twice at the Microsoft Research Asia in the BotSys team (formerly belongs to BDM group, now part of the [KC](https://www.microsoft.com/en-us/research/group/knowledge-computing/) group) where I was working on [generic types entitiy recognition](https://github.com/Microsoft/Recognizers-Text) under the supervision of Dr. [Börje Karlsson](https://www.microsoft.com/en-us/research/people/borjekar/) and [Guoxin Wang](https://www.microsoft.com/en-us/research/people/guow/).
+And I spent nearly one year to intern twice at the Microsoft Research Asia with the BotSys team (part of the BDM group or the [KC](https://www.microsoft.com/en-us/research/group/knowledge-computing/) group) where I was working on [generic types entitiy recognition](https://github.com/Microsoft/Recognizers-Text) under the supervision of Dr. [Börje Karlsson](https://www.microsoft.com/en-us/research/people/borjekar/) and [Guoxin Wang](https://www.microsoft.com/en-us/research/people/guow/).

 ## News  :tada:

+- **[Dec 21, 2019]** I'm actively seeking R&D internship opportunities for 2020 summer!
+- **[Dec 10, 2019]** We submitted one paper to ACL 2020!
 - **[Mar 28, 2019]** Got accepted to MSCS@[UMass](https://umass.edu)!
-- **[Feb 27, 2019]** I'm going to rejoin MSRA BDM group in April, happy to see my old friends there!
+- **[Feb 27, 2019]** I'm going to rejoin MSRA in April, excited to see my old friends there!
 - **[Feb 21, 2019]** Got accepted to MSCS@[UVa](http://virginia.edu)!
 - **[Dec 16, 2018]** All MS/Ph.D. applications sent out!